liquicode/jsongin/docs/guides/Library Guide.md

   stringify/parse approach to cloning.
   The `Exceptions` paramter is an array of field names (in dot notation) that are treated differently and are copied by reference rather than by cloning its value.
+  This avoids problems when document fields contain functions or regular expressions.

 ### Data Types and Conversions